18F/18f.gsa.gov/content/posts/2025-02-01-we-built-server-monitoring-in-a-day.md

 ---

 Our partners at one government agency experience periodic internet outages at one of their rural data centers.
-They sometimes get emails from users about the outages, but they didn't have a good way to reliably know when their servers went down.
+They would sometimes get emails from users who encountered problems during the outages, but our partners didn't have a good way to reliably know when their servers went down — until 18F stepped in.

-We're working a root-cause solution where we deploy to the cloud, but for now, our partner needs to know when their servers are down.
+We're working on a root-cause solution — deploying to the cloud, avoiding the need for rural data centers.
+But our partner's immediate need was to know when their servers were down, so they could take corrective actions quickly.

 We considered procuring commercial server monitoring services.
 But that would mean we'd have to do a marketplace analysis, draft and publish a solicitation, go through a contracting process, and set up full-fledged server monitoring.

-But why go through a whole procurement for and pay for features beyond our immediate needs, when we only need a simple periodic check if the server is up or down?
+Why go through a whole procurement for and pay for features beyond our immediate needs, when we only need a simple monitor to see if the server is up or down?

-So, we thought some more, and someone asked — why not make it a spreadsheet?
+So, we thought some more, and someone asked — _"why not make it a spreadsheet"_?
 What if we ran a script that would check if the server is up or down, and log the status in a spreadsheet?
 From there, we'd figure out how to automatically read the spreadsheet, and alert the team when the server went down.

 We iterated on this solution idea a few more times, and landed on the following solution.